astropy/astropy/docs/coordinates/skycoord.rst

 **COORD**

-A coordinate is an object that supplies one or more longitude and latitude pairs in one of the following ways:
+This input form uses a single object to supply coordinate data.
+For the case of spherical coordinate frames, the coordinate can include one or more longitude and latitude pairs in one of the following ways:

 - Single coordinate string with a LON and LAT value separated by a space.
 The respective values can be any string which is formatted for